margelo/react-native-bignumber/README.md

 ### ..as a drop-in replacement

-Since popular libraries like [ethers.js](https://github.com/ethers-io/ethers.js/) use [BN.js](https://github.com/indutny/bn.js/) under the hood, react-native-bignumber exposes exactly the same API as [BN.js](https://github.com/indutny/bn.js/) so it can be used as a drop-in replacement and promises much greater speed at common crypto operations.
+Since popular libraries like [ethers.js](https://github.com/ethers-io/ethers.js/) or [elliptic](https://github.com/indutny/elliptic) use [BN.js](https://github.com/indutny/bn.js/) under the hood, react-native-bignumber exposes exactly the same API as [BN.js](https://github.com/indutny/bn.js/) so it can be used as a drop-in replacement and promises much greater speed at common crypto operations.

 In your `metro.config.js`, add a module resolver to replace `bn` with `react-native-bignumber`: